 Not everything is as it seems… his smiling face might be hiding his true character from some people, but God is not fooled, and the Spirit of God will give you discernment too, if you are careful to read and meditate on the Word of God.

-The wicked may appear to have more materially than you right now but it is better to be content with what little you have than to be rich and still not satisfied.
+The wicked may appear to have more material things than you have right now but it is better to be content with however little you have than to be rich and still not satisfied.

 David has much more to say about it in Psalm 37…just one example in verse 10 he says Soon the wicked will disappear.
 Though you look for them, they will be gone.
 The lowly will possess the land and will live in peace and prosperity.